svenriksen/syncshack-2025/README.md

     - Avg speed ≤ 15 km/h; no point > 30 km/h
     - No “teleports” (Δ>200 m in 2s)
     - Start & end within geofence
+- **GPS updated by request**: Click on the button "Where am I" every 5 minutes (to avoid rate limit) - also make it as a challenge to user
 - **Coins formula**: `coins = min(300, round(5 + 20 * distance_km))`.
 - **Mode guess**: walk/bike/unknown (based on avg speed).